areid04/NextShotCurling/README.md

 ## I. Collect data
 Worldcurling.org provides shot-by-shot diagrams for their matches, an incredibly valueable resource that I'll be using as data.
 Each image will be read into an OpenCV function that extracts stone posistions for that play, with the shot with a bold outline being the stone thrown.
-This "shot made" stone will be the feature that I'll want to derive, based on all other stones posistions.
+This "shot made" stone will be the feature that I'll want to derive, based on ~~all other stones posistions~~ zone location.
 The stones will be stored in the format

 **Other stone** n_x, **Other stone** n_y with n ranging from 1-15 with the stone that we'll be determine being **Made shot**x, **Made shot**y.